A’ Chailleach summit is 930 metres high, (3050 ft), one of the highest in the Monadhliath (Am Monadh Liath -- the grey mountain range).

 There is a well-built cairn on the summit from which there are magnificent distant views. .
 Ptarmigan may be seen on the higher parts of the hill.

-A full description of the route, with a map, is available in the illustrated Wildcat Trail Brochure available from the community-run Wildcat Centre on the Main Street or from the Post Office if the Centre is closed. £2.50
+A detailed description of this route is to be found in the fully illustrated Wildcat Trail Brochure, available from the community-run Wildcat Centre on the Main Street or from the Post Office if the Centre is closed.